react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed
 - `initialLayout` - optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in rendering
-- `shouldOptimizeUpdates` - whether to implement a `shouldComponentUpdate` strategy to minimize updates, enabled by default
 - `render` - callback which renders the tab view, gets a special set of props as argument

 ### `<TabViewAnimated />`